GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

-This has been tested on Windows 7 only.
-Also, P2P connections are not encrypted on Windows because libjingle library currently uses SChannel for Windows which does not have DTLS support.
+This has been tested on Windows 7 (32bit and 64bit).
+The libjingle library currently uses SChannel for Windows which does not have DTLS support meaning the connection to the XMPP server is encrypted but **the P2P VPN connections are not encrypted**.

 ## Install dependencies